hirakujira/KeyboardAccio/README.md

 * Tap "Globe" key to switch between first and second keyboard
 * Hold "Globe" key to access any other keyboards
 * Supports 3rd-party keyboards (iOS 8+)
-* In theory, it supports iOS 6~12, but I can only set minimum target to iOS 7 now.
+* Supports iOS 5~13, alought the build target is set to iOS 7 now.

 Install
 ================